 This uniqueness makes your job both challenging and interesting.
 Your skill in the leasing inspection process will directly relate to the commission you achieve.

-Many tenants will compare premises that they inspect to inspections with a number of agents.
-It is likely that you are not the only agent that they are talking to at any given point in time.
-Remain firm and professional in your negotiations at all times.
+Many tenants will compare premises that they inspect to other inspections they may have had with a number of agents.
+It is likely that you are not the only agent that they are talking to at any given point in time regards premises and leasing.
+Remain firm and professional in your lease negotiations at all times.
+Remember your client in the equation.

 What Do Tenants Want?